Networking

 Follow the Mac directions for connecting by entering an address.
 The location of any drive should be formatted as follows:

-• IP address - see this document
+- see this document/path/to/folder/on/device

-For example to mount the Staging folder for a device at 192.168.1.101 using the samba protocol, the address would be smb://192.168.1.1/Staging
+using the samba protocol, the address would be smb://192.168.1.1/Staging

 Connecting to hosts outside the subnet or through a VPN